How does screen time impact mental health and wellbeing?

 Whether or not you decide to implement long-term changes, a digital detox can teach you a lot about your relationship with technology and media.

-By taking a break from the constant barrage of notifications, social media feeds, and other digital distractions, you can gain clarity, reduce stress, and improve your overall health and wellbeing.
+By taking a break from the constant barrage of notifications, social media feeds, and other digital distractions, you can improve sleep quality, gain clarity, reduce stress, and better your overall health and wellbeing.